OrelMv/Movies-Subscriptions-App/README.md

 2. npm start

 ## Back-End Summary
+- In the application there are 2 Rest API's that communicate with each other:
+1. Cinema_WS that responsible to manage the users data.
+2. Subscriptions_WS that responsible to manage the movies, members and subscriptions data.
 - In addition to the data bases I used alse JSON files to store our data such as:
 1. User information
 2. User's permissions on the website